 4. Setup accessible tables

-While more complex diagrams and tables might require alternative content or long descriptions, basic tables can easily be made accessible in Carmen.
+While more complex diagrams and tables might require alternative content or long descriptions, basic tables can be easily made accessible in Carmen.
 Check out the video below for a short demonstration.
-In addition, check out the Canvas guide Creating Accessible Tables in the Rich Content Editor.

 5. Add captions to video content

-While captions are necessary for students with hearing disabilities, they improve the experience for many including:
+In compliance with the Ohio State Digital Accessibility Policy and Minimum Web Accessibility Standards, all lecture videos must provide captioning for those with an auditory disability.
+While captions are necessary for students with hearing disabilities, they improve the experience for many, including:

 - ESL students